-- 5.1 Any individual who is affected by the service provided by a Safeguarder may raise a complaint. - 5.2 Complaints are most likely to be raised by people involved in Children's Hearings proceedings who have had contact with a Safeguarder as a result of the Safeguarder's appointment by a Children's Hearing or Sheriff.
-This may include children and young people and families, local authorities, organisations that provide services for children, legal representatives, Children's Reporters and members of staff from the Scottish Children's Reporter Administration, panel members or members of staff from Children's Hearings Scotland, Sheriffs etc.
+- 5.1 Any individual11 who is affected by the service provided by a Safeguarder may raise a complaint. - 5.2 Complaints are most likely to be raised by people involved in Children's Hearings proceedings who have had contact with a Safeguarder as a result of the Safeguarder's appointment by a Children's Hearing or Sheriff.
+This may include children and young people and families, local authorities, organisations that provide services for children, legal representatives, Children's Reporters and members of staff from the Scottish Children's Reporter Administration, panel members or members of staff from Children's Hearings Scotland, Sheriffs etc. - 5.3 Sometimes a person may be unable or reluctant to raise a complaint on their own.
+Complaints can be raised by someone else on behalf of a person and, if so, that person needs to have the complainant's consent to do so and to be able to show this.